The purpose of this document is to provide you more in depth information with regards to industry dispute handling.

 We're sorry to report that one of your customers has disputed a $$ charge.
 The credit card processor has deducted this amount and a chargeback fee of $15 from your account balance.

-Our dispute resolution team will challenge this dispute by submitting evidence on your behalf and by contacting the customer to make sure that they recognized the charge.
+Our dispute resolution team will challenge this dispute by submitting evidence on your behalf.
 If the dispute is resolved in your favor this amount will be returned to you at the time of resolution.

 If you have any questions about this or would like to submit special evidence please write to email@example.com or just reply to this email.